luxe/unilang/README.md

 ![diagram of the build system](.readme/build-system.png "test")

+If you experience a build issue, make a ticket.
+Also take a look at the CIs that are passing, and see if they
+do anything extra to get a successful build.

 Things to improve:
  - bundle sysroot
  - disable all external linking / include file paths (same as sysroot?)